shrub719/chambered-steel/README.md

 # Chambered Steel

-An accompanying program for a Buckshot-Roulette-like card game.
+An accompanying program for a Buckshot Roulette-like card game.

 ## Usage